cardano-scaling/CIPs/CIP-0164/README.md

 A [CDDL for endorser blocks](#endorser-block-cddl) is available in Appendix B.

 The hash referenced in RB headers (`announced_eb` field) is computed from the complete EB structure and serves as the unique identifier for the EB.
-The `certified_eb` field is a boolean that references the EB announced by the previous RB in the chain.

 #### Votes and Certificates